ucam-smt/ucam-smt/README.md

  + STEP 2: run build-test.sh -- should install all binaries and run tests succesfully out-of-the-box (to re-run tests, see tests.sh).
  + STEP 3: If you have doxygen, you can build your documentation in doc directory.

+Note that our lattice mert implementation (cpp/latmert) speeds up quite considerably if compiled with google perftools (https://code.google.com/p/gperftools/) and unwind library.
+We compile succesfully with gperftools 2.0 and libunwind 1.0.1.
+Once you have them installed, you just need to set up a couple of variables in Makefile.inc.
+Please see Makefile.inc for instructions.

 LICENSING
  See COPYING file for more details.